WebOrigami/docs/src/content/cli/intro2.md

 ori accepts strings in single quotes or double quotes.
 In this case, the double quotes above are parsed by the _shell_, and are necessary because the `bash` shell shown here would otherwise prevent ori from seeing the single quotes.

-<span class="tutorialStep"></span> In the async graph paradigm discussed later, any function can be treated like a graph, and vice versa.
+<span class="tutorialStep"></span> In the async tree paradigm discussed later, any function can be treated like a tree, and vice versa.
 This means you can use path syntax as a convenient alternative to specify a string argument:

 ```console
 $ ori greet.js/Alice